ckfinder/ckfinder-docs-samples/README.md

 ### SettingsDemo

 Plugin that adds all possible types of settings to the Settings Panel.
+It also illustrates on how to detect mode changes in CKFinder (`mobile`/`desktop`).

 ### StatusBarInfo